HIPAA Compliance Essentials for 2026

 - Minimum Necessary Standard: Practices must limit PHI access to only what each job requires.

-- De-finding Standards: Data must meet specific criteria to qualify as de-identified under HIPAA.
+- De-identification Standards: Data must meet specific criteria to qualify as de-identified under HIPAA.

-- Notice of Privacy Practices: Covered groups must give patients a clear, written notice of their privacy habits.
+- Notice of Privacy Practices: Covered entities must give patients a clear, written notice of their privacy practices.

 - Patient Consent: Most uses of PHI require patient approval.
 Exceptions exist for treatment, payment, and healthcare operations.